Inflation-wary Bank of England switches off money press

 LONDON The Bank of England voted on Thursday not to give Britain's struggling economy another injection of cash as concerns over stubbornly high inflation outweighed the risk of a prolonged recession and renewed dangers from the euro zone debt crisis.

-With the euro zone crisis escalating again after the Greek elections, a number of economists still think the central bank will open the taps again later this year.
-However, better news from companies pointed to some resilience in the economy.

-Britain's economy has not fully recovered from a slump caused by the 2007-2009 financial crisis, with many Britons left poorer as meagre wage growth has been eaten up by rising prices and government tax hikes.
+Britain's economy has not fully recovered from the slump caused by the 2007-2009 financial crisis, which left many Britons poorer as meagre wage increases have been eaten up by rising prices and government tax hikes.

-But after buying 325 billion pounds of government debt with newly created money, 50 billion pounds of which was bought in the last three months, the Bank judged that its policy stance is supportive enough for now.
+But after buying 325 billion pounds of government debt with newly created money, 50 billion pounds of which has been bought in the last three months, the Bank has judged that its policy stance is supportive enough for now.

 Sterling surged to near a 3-1/2-year high against the euro and gilts extended their losses, far underperforming German government debt.

 The central bank also left its key interest rate unchanged at a record low 0.5 percent.
-Both decisions had been widely expected, though a significant minority of economists still think the BoE may eventually do more QE.
+Both decisions had been widely expected, though a significant minority of economists still think the central bank may eventually do more.

 "With economic conditions subdued, and signs of euro area tensions building again, another round of QE cannot be ruled out," said Ian McCafferty from business lobby CBI.
-"But we expect the recovery to be on a firmer footing in the second half of the year as inflation eases and the global economy strengthens."
+"But we expect the recovery to be on a firmer footing in the second half of the year as inflation eases and the global economy strengthens," he said.

 SPLIT VOTE?

-The central bank did not issue a statement to explain the decision, which was based on updated growth and inflation forecasts that Bank Governor Mervyn King will announce next week.
+The central bank did not issue a statement to explain the decision, which was based on updated growth and inflation forecasts that Bank of England Governor Mervyn King will announce next week.

 "The vote itself was likely closer than the surveys suggest with two, possibly three members voting for extra stimulus," said ING economist James Knightley.